 “Mauritius was made first… and heaven was copied,” novelist Mark Twain famously said of the island.
 Situated along the southeast coast of Africa, Mauritius is a favourite of those seeking a tropical escape with a difference.
 There’s natural beauty, historic towns, cities full of culture, and picture-perfect beaches promising marine adventures.

-And when the second phase of the country’s reopening commences on October 1, tourists will be able to explore everything it has to offer; previous regulations saw them confined to their resorts for 14 days.
+Tourists are able to explore everything the island has to offer; whereas previous regulations saw them confined to their resorts for 14 days.
 So, considering it takes all but 90 minutes to drive across the island, there’s no reason why you can’t go beyond the four walls of your resort and explore every corner.
 But where to start?

 Best for: Museum visits and history tours